Diablo III: Rise of the Necromancer: Development

+Reception

-ReceptionDiablo III: Rise of the Necromancer received mostly positive reviews upon release, with critics noting the small amount of content being paid for and not included in the free patch but praising the gameplay of the new class.
+Diablo III: Rise of the Necromancer received mostly positive reviews upon release, with critics noting the small amount of content being paid for and not included in the free patch but praising the gameplay of the new class.
 On Metacritic, it scored an average of 76 out of 100 based on 23 critics, indicating "generally favorable reviews".

 In a positive review, IGN's T.J.
 Hafer concluded that while he felt "$15 might be a bit much to simply unlock a new class," he "[didn't think players] would be disappointed with the new playstyles and crazy strategies Rise of the Necromancer brings to Sanctuary."
 Similar points were raised by GameSpot's Brett Todd, who also raised worries about the cost of the pack, stating "If not for the price, [it] would be easy to instantly recommend to fans of Diablo III or anyone with even a passing interest in trying out a classic hack-and-slash RPG."
 He concluded that "this is a fantastic character pack that adds one of the best, most enjoyable classes to the existing game roster."

 In an overall positive review, Destructoid's Chris Carter summarized that "There could be some hard-to-ignore faults, but the experience is fun."
 Writing for Game Revolution, Jonathan Leack praised the introduction of the Necromancer class, stating that "[it] isn’t necessarily a new class to the evil world of Diablo, but it’s the best iteration yet."
 He concluded that, keeping in mind the minor grievances he had with the content, the pack "deserves the attention of Diablo veterans and new players alike."

+In a review of Diablo III: Rise of the Necromancer in Black Gate, Matt Drought said "I believe that you will find that the Necromancer is a fantastic character addition to Diablo 3.
+Diablo 3 is a fun and enjoyable game in its own right, but the Necromancer's powers and abilites [sic] create new gameplay opportunities that feel fresh and exciting."